yhat/benchdb/README.md

-# gobenchdb
+# benchdb
-Store go test bench data in a database
+Stores go test bench data in a database

 [![GoDoc](https://godoc.org/github.com/yhat/gobenchdb?status.svg)](https://godoc.org/github.com/yhat/gobenchdb)

-gobenchdb is a command line tool for running and storing go benchmark data in a database.
+benchdb is a command line tool for running and storing go benchmark data in a database.
 It runs the `go test -bench` command in the current working directory and parses the output using the [parse package](https://godoc.org/golang.org/x/tools/benchmark/parse).
 The parsed data is then written to a sql database of your choice.